mrdoob/three.js/threejs/lessons/threejs-game.md

 have all kinds of settings for playing then chaining to another action or cross fading between actions.
 Let's just get the first `AnimationClip` and create an action for it.
-The default is for an action the play its clip in a loop forever.
+The default is for an action to play its clip in a loop forever.

 ```js
 +const mixers = [];